shoutcool/ledger-app-tau/README.md

-# ledger-app-tau
+# ledger-app-tau (Lamden)

-This is the official Tau wallet app for the Ledger Nano S.
+This is the official Lamden wallet app for the Ledger Nano S.

-When installed on a Nano S, the app allows you to generate TAU public keys, sign transactions (currently there is support for the `currency` contract and the `transfer` method).
+When installed on a Nano S, the app allows you to generate Lamden public keys, sign transactions (currently there is support for the `currency` contract and the `transfer` method).
-The Tau app is the most secure method currently available for performing these actions.
+The Lamden app is the most secure method currently available for performing these actions.

 This code also serves as a walkthrough for writing your own Ledger Nano S app.